868meshbot/meshbot/README.md

 - MYNODE = The hw address of the node connected in int/number form.
 This is so the bot only responds to DMs
 - MYNODES = A list of nodes (in int/number form) that are permitted to interact with the bot
 - DBFILENAME = Configure which user database file to use by default
+- DM_MODE = True: Only respond to DMs; False: responds to all traffic
+- FIREWALL = True: Only respond to MYNODES; False: responds to all traffic

 ## Usage